 Q: Tell me a bit about yourself and what you do.

-I am a Mum to my gorgeous 19 year old son who is the light of my life.
-I am a wife, friend and Therapist.
-In my work, I specialize in treating stress, anxiety, and phobia’s in women.
+I am a therapist where I specialize in treating stress, anxiety, and phobia’s in women.
 My modalities are Clinical Hypnotherapy, Neuro Linguistic Programming and I am a Meditation Teacher.

 Q: When you were seven, you had the opportunity to work alongside some Buddhist monks.
 How did that opportunity come to be and what did you learn from it?